-- focuses on change and improvement to address identified challenges - serves as the umbrella for district short-term planning - serves as the foundational document for the Technology Master Plan and the Facilities Master Plan - is brief, balanced in perspective, and broad in scope - provides a snapshot of the college's instruction, student services, and support systems; and - may be updated if warranted by a major change of conditions or when its term expires.
+- focuses on change and improvement to address identified challenges; - serves as the umbrella for college long and medium term planning; - serves as the foundational document for the Strategic Plan, Technology Master Plan and the Facilities Master Plan; - is brief, balanced in perspective, and broad in scope; - provides a snapshot of the college's instruction, student services, and support systems; and - may be updated if warranted by a major change of conditions or when its term expires.

 This Master Plan and its companion plans - the Strategic, Technology and Facilities Master Plans - provide the strategic planning framework for the College.
-This integration of the plans keeps the College on a consistent course guided by the needs of the College's future students.
+This integration of the plans keep the College on a consistent course guided by the needs of the College's future students.

-The Educational Master plan includes three key sections:
+The Educational Master Plan includes three key sections: